Jai Lewis

-Jai Lamar Lewis (born February 13, 1983) is an American former basketball player who last played for Sabios de-Manizales in Colombia.
+Jai Lamar Lewis (born February 13, 1983) is an American former basketball player.
 He now works as a behavioral specialist in Parkville, Maryland.

 College career

 He grew up in Germany to US Army serving parents and began to play basketball while there at the age of 6.
 When he turned 8 his family moved to Aberdeen, Maryland, where he played for the local Aberdeen High School.
 He is best known for his career in college basketball at George Mason University.
 A power forward, Lewis was the primary inside force for the Patriots during their "Cinderella" run to the 2006 Final Four.
 Lewis was selected as the 47th pick overall in the 2006 CBA Draft by the Pittsburgh Xplosion.

 NFL attempt

-Lewis was signed as an undrafted free agent by the New York Giants of the National Football League following the 2006 NFL Draft wanting to pursue a career similar to Antonio Gates and Marcus Pollard.
+Lewis was signed as an undrafted free agent by the New York Giants of the National Football League following the 2006 NFL draft wanting to pursue a career similar to Antonio Gates and Marcus Pollard.

 He ended his pursuit of an NFL career as an offensive tackle to pursue his basketball options.
 Although he was listed at Mason as 6'7", 275 lb (2.01 m, 125 kg), the Giants listed him at 6'5", 292 lb (1.96 m, 133 kg).